opea-aws-proserve/GenAIComps/comps/dataprep/opensearch/README.md

 # Dataprep Microservice with OpenSearch

 For dataprep microservice for text input, we provide here the `Langchain` framework.
+There are multiple integration options:
+1. Integration with OpenSearch open-source container deployment (see docker-compose-dataprep-opensearch.yaml)
+2. Integration with AWS OpenSearch Service (managed deployment)
+3. Integration with AWS OpenSearch Service (serverless)

 ## 🚀1.
 Start Microservice with Python（Option 1）